Step 1

 ERP allowsprecise resource tracking of costs and revenues.
 This greatly facilitates the management ofinvoicingand project accounting

-Define your objectives using the SMART methodologymethodology
+Define your objectives based on the SMART methodology, i.e.

 Specific Measurable Achievable Realistic Time Bound.